 - Deli meats that are cured with high salt and nitrates should be avoided.
-Excessive salt can lead to hypertension and edema, whereas nitrates are carcinogenic and can have adverse effects.
+Excessive salt can lead to hypertension and edemaiXSwelling in the body parts due to extra fluid buildup , whereas nitrates are carcinogeniciXA substance or property capable of causing cancer and can have adverse effects.
 If you still want to have them, make sure to eat in moderation.

-- Avoid deli meat products such as hot dogs, roasted beef, bologna, and sausages as there is ambiguity about the storage and cooking method of these meats.
-If you want to have these foods, heat them at 165°F before consumption.
+- Avoid deli meat products such as hot dogs, roasted beef, bologna, and sausages as there is ambiguity about the storage and cooking method of these meats also they are high in sodium.
+If you want to have these foods, make sure to heat them at 165°F at least before consumption.

 Deli meats are usually sold as raw ingredients, but can also be included in certain foods sold outside.

 Here is the list of foods that contains deli meat:

 - Chorizo: It is a cured Spanish sausage made from pork and flavored with black pepper, garlic, and smoked paprika.
 It can be stored in the freezer for five days, in an airtight container.

 - Pancetta: The Italian bacon is made from pork belly.
 It is dry-cured with salt and condiments and aged for three months.
 It should be stored in the fridge and consumed within four days after the package is opened.